Bit-Quill/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 ## Overview

 The InfluxDB Metrics Dashboard creates a Grafana dashboard to visualize existing Timestream for InfluxDB instance performance metrics.
+The application deploys an EC2 instance running Telegraf to scrape the `/metrics` endpoint of a Timestream for InfluxDB instance, and ingest the scraped metrics to Timestream for LiveAnalytics.
+After the CloudFormation stack has been deployed, a Lambda function creates a Grafana workspace, and uploads the performance metrics dashboard.
+The Lambda function is run only once during CDK app initialization.

 <img src="./images/architecture.png" alt="drawing" width="800"/>